veinie/ordprov/README.md

 App was built for practicing Swedish for engineering studies in bilingual Finland.
 Runs with Python 3.x with no external requirements.

+Word lists contain translations between Finnish and Swedish only.